 Calculation Methods for Overtime Compensation

-• Daily Overtime: Under this method, you’re entitled to overtime pay if you work more than eight hours in a single workday.
-For every hour worked beyond eight hours, you’re eligible for one and a half times your regular hourly rate.
+- Daily Overtime: Under this method, you’re entitled to overtime pay if you work more than eight hours in a single workday.
+You will receive one and a half times your regular hourly rate for each hour worked after you complete eight hours of work.

-• Weekly Overtime: This method applies if you work more than 40 hours in a workweek.
-In this case, you’re entitled to one and a half times your regular hourly rate for every hour worked beyond 40 hours.
+- Weekly Overtime: This method applies if you work more than 40 hours in a workweek.
+You are entitled to receive one and a half times your regular hourly rate for all hours worked after you complete 40 hours of work.

-Keep in mind that you’re entitled to the higher of the two calculations.
-So, if you work more than eight hours in a single workday and also exceed 40 hours in a workweek, you’ll receive overtime pay based on the method that results in a higher compensation.
+You are entitled to receive payment according to the calculation method, which results in a higher payment amount.
+If you work more than eight hours in a single workday and also exceed 40 hours in a workweek, the company will calculate your overtime pay according to the method that provides you with the greatest financial benefit.

 Exceptions and Exemptions to California Overtime Law